akshell/docs/ref/ak/utils.rst

    Format *date* as the time since that date, e.g., ``'4 days, 6 hours'``.  *now* is the date to use as the comparison point (defaults to now).
-Seconds is the smallest unit used, and ``'0 seconds'`` will be returned for any date that is in the future relative to the comparison point.
+Minutes is the smallest unit used, and ``'0 minutes'`` will be returned for any date that is in the future relative to the comparison point.

 .. function:: timeUntil(date, now=new Date())

    Format *date* as the time from *now* until that date. *now* is the date to use as the comparison point (defaults to now).
-Seconds is the smallest unit used, and ``'0 seconds'`` will be returned for any date that is in the past relative to the comparison point.
+Minutes is the smallest unit used, and ``'0 minutes'`` will be returned for any date that is in the past relative to the comparison point.

 .. function:: escapeHTML(string)